stafiprotocol/eth2-staking/README.md

 # Introduction

-The illiquidity of staked ETH may deter user participation and calls for an immediate solution.
-As a project dedicated to addressing the liquidity issue of staked assets, Stafi team hereby propose the rETH solution, which allows for Ethereum 2.0 liquid staking at ease.
+The illiquidity of staked ETH may deter users from participating and calls for an immediate solution.
+As a project dedicated to addressing the liquidity issue of staked assets, StaFi team hereby proposes the rETH solution, enabling Ethereum 2.0 liquid staking with ease.

 # Design goals